 Bridlington is not short of amusements.
 There are plenty of fairground rides to suit all ages from young children, to older children and teenagers, up to adults.
 There are two different sections to the rides and rides are paid for with bought tokens.
 The more tokens you purchase the bigger the savings.
 Tokens are only usable in the area you bought them in so beware before buying too many.

 There are also plenty of amusement arcades in Bridlington.
-Treasure island is one of our favourites.
-It’s up at north beach and has a pirate themed exterior.
+Treasure Island is one of our favourites.
+It’s up at the north beach and has a pirate-themed exterior.